PhD degree awarded in April 2020

-Grootens has won numerous prizes for his designs.
-Among them the ‘Goldene Letter’ and two Gold Medals in the Best Book Design from all over the World competition.
-In 2009 he was awarded the Rotterdam Design Prize.
-A monograph about his work titled ‘I swear I use no art at all’ was published by 010 Publishers in 2010.
+SJG won numerous prizes for their designs.
+Among them the ‘Goldene Letter’ and two Gold Medals in the Best Book Design from all over the World competition in Leipzig, twice the Dutch Design Award for Graphic Design, and the Rotterdam Design Prize 2009.
+A monograph about Grootens’s work titled ‘I swear I use no art at all’ was published by 010 Publishers in 2010.

 Joost Grootens contributes the essay ‘Complexity and Contradiction in Map Design’ to Back Office #2, French bilingual annual magazine on graphic design and digital practices, published by Éditions B42.
 The launch of this issue takes place at La Gaîté Lyrique, Paris on May 2nd.